cito-data/test-engine/test_engine/README.md

 - flask run

 "pip freeze > requirements.txt" in Powershell (and maybe other tools) results in UTF16 encoding which cannot be processed by serverless
+Run in project folder and then move to root level (run in test-engine/test_engine; move to test-engine) to avoid interference with node env
 - pip freeze | Out-File -Encoding UTF8 requirements.txt